krishansinghal29/imageclassification_pubsub/Readme.md

 `pip install requirements.txt`

-**The following functions are supported by the library.
-All the following commands should be executed from root of repository.**
+**The following functions are supported by the library:**

+All the following commands should be executed from root of repository

 1. Training the model